surya1527/Curd-operations-in-dynamodb/README.md

 Before performing the curd operations make sure that your amazon cli is configured.

-C- Create
+C- Create</br>
-R- Read
+R- Read</br>
-U- Update
+U- Update</br>
-D- Delete
+D- Delete</br>
-  In this repository yoy can find all the information that is needed to to perform curd operations.
+  In this repository yoy can find all the information that is needed to to perform curd operations.</br>

+Note: configure your aws account in order to see the results get updated into your aws account.</br>
+[Click Here](

 I have considered my Table name as files.</br>